Irene (singer): Endorsements

 Irene has been hailed a "CF Queen" due to her huge marketing power and numerous endorsement deals ranging from cosmetics, luxury apparel items, and up to basic commodities.
 Besides her endorsements with Red Velvet as a group, she also became a model for Ivy Club together with labelmates Exo in 2015.
 In 2016, she became an endorser of coffee brand Maxwell House.
 In January 2017, Irene became the new brand model for Nuovo Shoes.
 In August 2017, Irene was also chosen to be the promotional model for the MMORPG Age of Ring (반지).
 In the same year, she became the official endorser of Hyundai Motors Auto Advantage program.

-On February 26, 2018, Irene was selected to be the model of contact lens brand Cooper Vision.
+On February 26, 2018, Irene was selected as the model for the contact lens brand Cooper Vision.
 In the same month, she became an advertising model of the casual accessory brand Hazzys Accessories.
 On May 3, she became the brand model for famous vitamin brand LEMONA Vitamin C and was given the title "human vitamin".
 On August 9, she was announced as the new promotional model for French sports brand Eider for fall/winter of 2018 and spring/summer of 2019.
 In November 2018, Irene, together with Wendy, also became an endorser of Dongwon Yangban Rice Porridge.
 In December, she was chosen to be the face for HiteJinro Chamisul soju brand.